First-Time Homebuyer Guide

 Figure out how much home you can afford based on your income and debt

-You’ll need to have your financials in order before you start shopping for homes.
+You’ll need to have your finances in order before you start shopping for homes.
 Take account of all your expenses and income.
 This will help you figure out how much you can spend on a home.

 You should be able to answer questions such as: